 - Permanent residents:

 - Permanent resident card from CIC: this is the only acceptable document if your permanent residence application was processed in Canada.

 - Confirmation of Permanent Residence AND visa counterfoil affixed to your foreign passport or travel document.

-	- Work permit from CIC, Study permit from CIC or Visitor record from CIC indicating that you are authorized to work in Canada.
+- Visitor record from CIC indicating that you are authorized to work in Canada.

 Source: Welcome to Canada: What you should know